Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 Agents and Brains are in sync in addition to controlling environment-wide settings.
 So how does the Brain control what the Agent does?

-In practice, we have four different types of Brains, which enable a wide range of training and inference scenarios:
+In practice, we have three different categories of Brains, which enable a wide range of training and inference scenarios:

 - **Learning** - where decisions are made using an embedded [TensorFlow](Background-TensorFlow.md) model.
 The embedded TensorFlow model represents a learned policy and the Brain directly uses this model to determine the action for each Agent.
-You can train an **Learning Brain** by dragging it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
+You can train a **Learning Brain** by dragging it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 - **Player** - where decisions are made using real input from a keyboard or